2016 NFL season: Conference

+1 2 Detroit finished ahead of Tampa Bay for the No. 6 seed and qualified for the last playoff spot based on record vs. common opponents—Detroit's cumulative record against Chicago, Dallas, Los Angeles and New Orleans was 3–2, while Tampa Bay's cumulative record against the same four teams was 2–3.; 1 2 New Orleans finished ahead of Philadelphia based on better record vs. conference opponents.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest-ranked remaining team from each division.;

 Postseason

 The 2016 playoffs began on the weekend of January 7–8, 2017 with the Wild Card playoff round.
 The four winners of these playoff games visited the top two seeded teams in each conference in the Divisional round games, which were played on the weekend of January 14–15, 2017.
 The winners of those games advanced to the Conference championship games, which were held on January 22, 2017.
 The 2017 Pro Bowl was held at the recently renovated Camping World Stadium (the former Citrus Bowl stadium) in Orlando, Florida on January 29, 2017, and aired on ESPN.
 Super Bowl LI was held on February 5, 2017, at NRG Stadium in Houston on Fox.

 Notable events

 Deflategate

 On April 25, 2016, the 2nd U.S. Circuit Court of Appeals reinstated New England Patriots' quarterback Tom Brady's four-game suspension for the 2016 regular season related to Deflategate; Brady dropped his appeal shortly thereafter and declined to take his case to the Supreme Court.